Cybersecurity Testing in 2026: Impact of AI

 Conclusion

-In 2024, AI is revolutionizing cybersecurity testing by automating vulnerability assessments, enhancing threat detection, and improving efficiency.
+In 2026, AI is revolutionizing cybersecurity testing by automating vulnerability assessments, enhancing threat detection, and improving efficiency.
 However, AI introduces challenges such as adversarial attacks, ethical concerns, and the potential misuse by malicious actors.

 Organizations must balance the benefits of AI with these risks while ensuring human oversight and adapting to evolving regulations.
-Those that effectively use AI will be better positioned to defend against the growing array of cyber threats.
+Those who effectively use AI will be better positioned to defend against the growing array of cyber threats.